 Although CHE may not be able to fund all applicants, or offer the maximum amount requested in each application, CHE encourages all Graduate Associates with research/travel funding needs to apply.
-CHE Graduate Associates are eligible to receive a maximum of $5,500 in CHE awards over the course of their graduate career, and CHE will prioritize those applicants who have not yet received their lifetime maximum.
-CHE has a maximum of $25,000 to disburse to all awards for the 2024-25 academic year.
+CHE Graduate Associates are eligible to receive a maximum of $5,000 in CHE awards over the course of their graduate career.
+CHE has a maximum of $25,000 to disburse to all awards for the 2023-24 academic year.

-- Travel or research activities for this award are expected to occur either during the summer of 2024 or during the 2024-2025 academic year (completed by mid-May of 2025).
+- Travel for this award is expected to occur either during the summer of 2023 or during the 2023-2024 academic year (completed by mid-May of 2024).
 If you anticipate travel is unlikely to occur before then, we encourage you to defer applying until next year.

-- If circumstances change (e.g., the Covid situation worsens) and you are unable to complete your research travel during the aforementioned period, the CHE Steering Committee will address situations on an as-needed/case-by-case basis.
+- If circumstances change (e.g., the situation with the pandemic worsens) and you are unable to complete your research travel during the aforementioned period, the CHE Steering Committee will address situations on an as-needed/case-by-case basis.

 All applications will be reviewed by a subcommittee of CHE’s Steering Committee, which will make recommendations to the Steering Committee for approval at the March steering meeting.
 Applicants will likely be notified by mid-March.

 As a condition of award acceptance, each awardee is required to: